 Seriously, it's an addiction at this point.
 So needless to say when we were all talking about the Festivus idea I knew I had to do the calzone.
 It just made perfect sense.

-So if you’re a Seinfeld fan I would love for you to list your grievances for me.
-It’s such a big part of Festivus.
+If you're a Seinfeld fan I would love for you to list your grievances for me.
+It's such a big part of Festivus.

 - People who rush to turn into traffic then drive at a snail's pace.
 I want to bump your little car with my truck and flip you the bird.
 No lie.